 Missing Rubber Seal

 This is the most common cause, the gutter length has simply been installed with a rubber seal missing, simply replacing the seal will resolve the problem.
+If you can’t find a replacement seal, sometimes just some waterproof silicon will be enough to seal it.
+If you want to do the job properly however, you can use a dedicated gutter sealant.

 General Weathering Over Time